Light-gas gun

 A light-gas gun at Rice University.
 Using hydrogen gas and powered by a shotgun shell, it achieves a velocity of 7 km/s.
 Used during the development of the Fermi Gamma-ray Space Telescope shield.

 The light-gas gun is an apparatus for physics experiments.
 It is a highly specialized gun designed to generate extremely high velocities.
 It is usually used to study high-speed impact phenomena (hypervelocity research), such as the formation of impact craters by meteorites or the erosion of materials by micrometeoroids.
-Some basic material research relies on projectile impact to create high pressure; such systems are capable of forcing liquid hydrogen into a metallic state.

 Operation

 A light-gas gun works on the same principle as a spring piston airgun.
 A large-diameter piston is used to force a gaseous working fluid through a smaller-diameter barrel containing the projectile to be accelerated.
 This reduction in diameter acts as a lever, increasing the speed while decreasing the pressure.
 In an airgun, the large piston is powered by a spring or compressed air, and the working fluid is atmospheric air.

 In a light-gas gun, the piston is powered by a chemical reaction (usually gunpowder), and the working fluid is a lighter gas, such as helium or hydrogen (though helium is much safer to work with, hydrogen offers the best performance [as explained below] and causes less launch-tube erosion).
 One addition that a light-gas gun adds to the airgun is a rupture disk, which is a disk (usually metal) of carefully calibrated thickness designed to act as a valve.
 When the pressure builds up to the desired level behind the disk, the disk tears open, allowing the high-pressure, light gas to pass into the barrel.
 This ensures that the maximum amount of energy is available when the projectile begins moving.

 The light-gas guns are typically divided into categories of single-stage and two-stage light gas gun.

 One such single-stage light gas gun is located at Marquette University, Milwaukee, WI.
 It had been used for studying polymers and metals in pressure regions up to 20 GPa.
 The light gas gun at Marquette was manufactured by PAI and delivered in 2015.
 It has two barrels: a 15 foot, two inch smooth bore and a 13 foot, two inch slotted bore.
 The slotted bore allows for pressure-shear loading and complex target-flyer interactions.
 The maximum working pressure is 10,000 psi which allows for a 200 g projectile to be launched up to 1,200 m/s.
 The target tank is generally configured for planar and inclined impact experiments.
 Soft catch systems are often used to recover materials for post-shot analysis.